-In order to provide the best possible experience for consumers, the response times for each of these conversation types can be configured separately.
-We recommend that urgent and first time conversations are both assigned shorter response times than regular conversations.
+To provide the best possible experience for consumers, the response times for each of these conversation types can be configured separately.
+We recommend that urgent and first-time conversations are both assigned shorter response times than regular conversations.

 The conversation’s priority in the queue is decided based on the response time it has been given as well as on additional parameters.
 Conversations with a shorter response time, or those that are overdue, will be given a higher priority in the queue.

 The ability to set different response times for different skills gives brands greater control over messaging queue prioritization, as well as enabling them to offer a better service to consumers by providing a more accurate response time (SLA).